 Sabbath school, 9:15.

-Preaching service-each alternate Sunday morning counting from Aug 12th, at 10:30, and every Sunday evening at 7:30.
+Preaching service-each alternate Sunday morning counting from Aug-12th, at 10:30, and every Sunday evening at 7:30.
 Junior Christian Endeavor at 2:00.
 Christian Endeavor at 6:30.
-Prayer meeting Wednesday evening METHODIST EPISCOPAL-Rev. A. D. McCloskey, Pastor.
+Prayer meeting Wednesday evening at 7:30.
+METHODIST EPISCOPAL-Rev. A. D.

+McCloskey, Pastor.
 Sunday school at 9:30 a. m.
-Preaching every other Sundaymorn ing, counting from June 16th, a 10:30 and every Sunday evening at Epworth League at 6:30 p. m.
-Prayer meeting Thursday evening UNITED PRESBYTERIAN-Rev. J. L. Grove, Pastor' Sunday school at 9:30 a. m.
+Preaching every other Sunday morn ing, counting from June 16th, at 10:30 and every Sunday evening as nt 7:30.
+UNITED PRESBYTERIAN-Rev. J. I.

+Epworth League at 6:30 p. m.
+Prayer meeting Thursday evening

+Grove, Pastor' Sunday school at 9:30 a. m.
 Preaching every Sunday morning at 10:30, and every other Sunday even ing counting from August 19, at 7:30.
 The alternate Sabbath evenings are used by the Young People's Christian Union at 7:30 p. m.

 Prayer meeting Wednesday evening EVANGELICAL LUTHERAN-Rev. A.G.

 Wolf, Pastor.
 Sunday school 9:15 a. m.
 Christian Endeavor at 6:30 p. m.
-Wednesday evening prayer meeting at 7:30.
-Preaching morning and evening every other Sunday, dating from December 9, 1900, REFORMED-Rev. C. M. Smith, Pas- Sunday school at 9:30 a. m.
+Wednesday evening prayer meeting nt 7:30.
+Preaching morning and evening every other Sunday, dating from December 9, 1900.

+REFORMED-Rev. C. M. Smith, Pas-

+Sunday school at 9:30 a. m.
 Christian Endeavor at 6:30 p. m.
-Wednesday evening prayer meeting A Hazardous Experiment.
+Wednesday evening prayer meeting

+A Hazardous Experiment.

 In order to secure some evidence for use in the trial of a "Dere vas somedings funny damage suit against a western cently placed two dummy figures Mrs. Skimmekopf, realizing on the railway track at the point Later on it became the occasion had better come to his assistance. train.
-His experiment nearly for annual family reunions and "You must eggscuse mine hus- caused the loss of another life, feasts, preceded by church ser- band," she said.
-"De English for the fireman of the express vices.
-Latterly it seems to have languich he knows not goot.
-Vat saw what he supposed to be an been given over to the foot ball he means is dat de youngest dog obstruction on the track as the train approached at a speed of 40 miles an hour and attempted to jump from the cab.
-The coolheaded engineer seized him in an Unoccupied Estate.
+His experiment nearly "You mus, eggscuse mine hus caused the loss of another life, train approached at a speed of 40 miles an hour and attempted to jump from the cab.
+The coolheaded engineer seized him in "There is only one chance to the nick of time and held him unan Unoccupied Estate.